 Planning a trip to Asia to see nature, culture and beach?
 Vietnam has it all.
 It’s quite easy to go around the country because there are a lot of transport options and tons of things to see.

 Most travellers start to explore the North of Vietnam and then travel down South, but going the other way around also works.
 I’d recommend checking what time you are going and see if the weather in the North or South improves during the weeks of your trip.

-To give you some extra help with planning your trip, I created a top 3 of my favorite destinations in Vietnam.
+To give you some extra help with planning your trip, I created a top 3 of my favourite destinations in Vietnam.
 These are Sa Pa, Halong Bay and Hoi An.
 Continue reading if you want to know why these are my favourite!

 1. Exploring the breathtaking karst mountains in Halong Bay or Cat Ba is something you cannot leave out of your itinerary.
 Check the route of How to get from Hanoi to Halong Bay to find your best transport options.
 You can also save money by booking a boat cruise that already includes transport from Hanoi.

 2. Want to explore the magnificent ricefields in Sa Pa?
-Traveling by train from Hanoi to SaPa is one of our favorite routes in Vietnam!
+Traveling by train from Hanoi to SaPa is one of our favourite routes in Vietnam!
 Thanks to the sleeper train, you can get a good night of sleep during this 8-hour journey to the stunning rice fields in the North of Vietnam!

 3. Looking for a vibrant and cultural city in Vietnam?
-Hoi An is the favorite destination for many travellers.
+Hoi An is the favourite destination for many travellers.
 This charming town has a lot of international influence because it used to be one of the most important trade ports in Vietnam.
 You can either take a bus, train or flight to travel from Hanoi to Hoi An.